-Improvements could be on the way for South Wichita shopping center
+Improvements could be on the way for south Wichita shopping center

 Through the CID, the city would give developers funding to make improvements.
 The funds would be paid back over time in the form of a sales tax on businesses in the area where improvements are being made.

-If the city approves the petition for a CID Tuesday. the plan is to have a public hearing Dec.
+If the city approves the petition for a CID Tuesday, the plan is to have a public hearing on Dec.
 5 to get input from people in the area.